agileware/au.com.agileware.civiquickbooks/README.md

 ### To use this extension, you need to generate a QuickBooks Online consumer key and secret.

 1. You will need an Intuit Developer Account, sign up at (https://developer.intuit.com/).
-This account must be added as a user of "Admin" user type to the QuickBooks Online company being integrated.
+This account must be added as a user of `Admin` user type to the QuickBooks Online company being integrated.
-2. Once your developer account is created and linked, Go to the "My Apps" section and select "Create new app".
+2. Once your developer account is created and linked, Go to the `My Apps` section and select `Create new app`.
-3. Use the "Select APIs" button in the "Just start coding" card, then select the Accounting API.
+3. Use the `Select APIs` button in the `Just start coding` card, then select the Accounting API.
-4. From the App dashboard, select the "OAuth 2.0 keys"
+4. From the App dashboard, select the `OAuth 2.0 keys`
-5. In the "Production Keys" section, copy the "Client ID" and "Client Secret" keys.
+5. In the `Production Keys` section, copy the `Client ID` and `Client Secret` keys.
 6. Paste these values into the CiviQuickBooks Online Settings page and submit.
-7. Copy the Redirect URI that is present into the "Production Keys" section of your App in the Intuit Developer site.
+7. Copy the Redirect URI that is present into the `Production Keys` section of your App in the Intuit Developer site.

 CiviQuickBooks Online Settings page is shown below.